-Our Zoo Warlock deck list guide features the best Saviors of Uldum deck list for Season 66 of Hearthstone (September 2019).
+Our Zoo Warlock deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
 Our Zoo Warlock guide also contains Mulligan advice, card combos and strategy tips.

 Zoo Warlock is a Hearthstone deck that’s existed since the very early stages of the game.
 Its power has fluctuated up and down many times over the years but it always seems to make an appearance in the game.
-Usually a go-to choice for players at the start of a new expansion cycle, it appears to be sticking around a bit longer for Rise of Shadows as it is finding some success on ladder and in tournaments.
+Usually a go-to choice for players at the start of a new expansion cycle, we'll see whether it has any longevity in Ashes of Outland.

 We always like to keep our Zoo Warlock guide up to date as well because it is such as great deck to play for beginners.
 Not only is it often relatively cheap to put together in terms of dust, but it also goes a long way to teach you many of the fundamentals of playing Hearthstone well.
 Things like minion trading and placement, when to go for life total damage and how to most effectively play around your opponent’s deck.

 With all that in mind, scroll on down to find the top Zoo Warlock deck list in Hearthstone at this very moment.
 You’ll also find a wealth strategy advice to help you get the most from the deck, plus we have the best cards to pick during the Mulligan phase and all of the important card combos too.

 Zoo Warlock deck list and strategy